Proposed New 2023 Rates to Support Cleaner Energy, Reliable Service

 Frequently Asked Questions

-The following questions and answers provide more details about TEP’s rate proposal:
+The following questions and answers provide more details about TEP’s new rates.

 View PDF